sourceplusplus/demo-java/README.md

 > **Note**
 >
-> You do not need to run this code to use the demos.
+> You do not need to run any code for these demos.
 This application is hosted on our publicly accessible servers.

 ## Demo: Live Commands